peter88213/nvhelp-en/source/story_time.rst

 Date and time specifications are optional; you can assign each section either a specific date, an unspecific date or no date at all.
-*novelibre* can convert specific dates into unspecific ones and vice versa, if you enter a reference date in the
-`book properties <book_view.html#narrative-time>`__.
+*novelibre* can convert specific dates into unspecific ones and vice versa, if you enter a reference date for the day zero in the `book properties <book_view.html#narrative-time>`__.
 Even if you don't need specific dates for your story, specifying a reference date might be helpful.